slick/slick/src/sphinx/sql.rst

 The simplest ``StaticQuery`` method is ``updateNA`` which creates a parameterless (*NA = no args*) ``StaticQuery[Unit, Int]`` that is supposed to return the row count from a DDL statement instead of a result set.
-It can be executed the same way as a query that uses the :doc:`lifted embedding
+It can be executed the same way as a query that uses the :ref:`lifted embedding
 <lifted-embedding>`.
 Here we are using ``.execute`` to run the query without
 getting the results: